fabje223/bat2dat/README.md

 so that other potentiostats can be easly integrated into the existing structure.
 For this tool to work metadata has to be provided.

+> **NOTE**
-> **Note** The script was derived from standard in-house cycling
+> The script was derived from standard in-house cycling protocols of
-> protocols of full cell and half cell configurations.
-Standard tests
+> full cell and half cell configurations.
-> include repeating rest-charge-rest-discharge cycles.
-The cycling rate
+> Standard tests include repeating rest-charge-rest-discharge cycles.
-> can be different in different cycles.
-Cycling protocols are frequently
+> The cycling rate can be different in different cycles.
+Cycling
-> very individual experiments to a specific cell configuration and
+> protocols are frequently very individual experiments to a specific
-> setup.
+> cell configuration and setup.
 > Although the functions to this package have been written in a general
 > manner and with this challenge in mind,
 > the results of any processed data should be carefully checked, for